Pulisic wows again in USA's draw with Panama

 PANAMA CITY, Panama — The U.S. tied Panama 1-1 in a World Cup qualifier here on Tuesday, fulfilling coach Bruce Arena’s objective of getting at least four points from the two March qualifiers, though the U.S. will be disappointed that it wasn’t more after a defensive breakdown allowed Panama to score the equalizing goal at the end of the first half.

-The tie left the U.S. in fourth place (1-1-2, five points) in the Hexagonal, two places higher than it was to start the week.
+The tie left the U.S. in fourth place (1-1-2, four points) in the Hexagonal, two places higher than it was to start the week.
 The top three teams in the six-team, 10-game tournament will automatically qualify for the World Cup, with the fourth-place team going to an intercontinental playoff against Asia’s fifth-placed team.

 Two goals came in a flurry at the end of the first half.
 Clint Dempsey put the U.S. ahead in the 39th minute after Christian Pulisic hoodwinked two Panamanian defenders in the box and delivered a pinpoint assist.
 It was Dempsey’s 56th career international goal, putting him just one behind the all-time U.S. men’s record held by Landon Donovan.